Driving Under the Influence Laws (DUI/OUI) and Penalties in Connecticut

 • a 45-day license suspension.

-For repeat OWI violations, the driver must complete a drug and alcohol evaluation prior to sentencing.
+For repeat OUI violations, the driver must complete a drug and alcohol evaluation before sentencing.
 The court will review the evaluation results and can order the offender to complete treatment or other rehabilitation programs.
+(Conn.
+Gen. Stat. § 14-227a (2025).)

 Penalties for a Third OUI/DUI in Connecticut—Felony

-For a third OUI within 10 years, the driver will normally face:
+For a third or subsequent OUI within 10 years, the driver will normally face:

-• one to three years in jail (two years minimum if the offense involved minor passengers)
+• one to three years in jail (two to five years if the offense involved minor passengers)

 • $2,000 to $8,000 in fines